-Research Paper - 20%
+Research Paper - 35%

-Each student will be responsible for producing a conference length (8 - 10 pages) research paper that reflects on, builds upon, and engages one of the issues surrounding viral media that we have covered in class.
+Each student will be responsible for producing a 7 - 10 page research paper that reflects on, builds upon, and engages one of the issues surrounding viral media that we have covered in class.
 More on this after the midpoint of class.